jarecoo/practice/notes.md

 3. How has the Church portrayed, in official art, the translation of the BoM?
 How did JS actually do it?
 What role did the golden plates play?
 How does this method relate to his pre-church days?
 4. What is a seer stone?
 What did the church teach about Joseph Smith and seerstones prior to ~2000?
 When did the first photograph of the Jospeh Smith’s seerstone surface from the church?
 5. What 2 works of 19th century literature is the BoM most similar to?
 How are they similar?
 How significant, percent-the-same, are the similarities compared to other literature of the time?
 How much access did JS likely have to these texts?
-6. What are the kinderhook plates?
+6. What are the Kinderhook plates?
 How did JS do at translating them?
 7. Did the witnesses of the BoM see the physical plates?
 8. Name 3 anachronisms in the BoM.
 9. Name 4 pieces of archeological evidence for the BoM itself, not just mesoamerican culture.
 10. Name 4 or more significant doctrinal or historical revisions in the BoM.
 11. Who does the church claim are the ancestors of the Nephites and Lamenites?
 What did they used to claim before 1995?
 What does DNA evidence show?
 12. What did the Nauvoo Expositor print that caused it to be destroyed?
 Who ordered its destruction?
 13. What does the papyrus example portray that was used to produce the Book of Abraham?
+How did JS come by the papyri?
+How did he pay for them?
 What does the church teach about the origin of the Book of Abraham?
 What did they used to teach pre 1995?
-14. What 3 things did the lord use an angel and flaming sword for in this dispensation?
+14. What 3 things did the lord use an angel and drawn (flaming) sword for in this dispensation?
 What made these events so important?
 15. How many wives did JS have?
 How old was the youngest?
 How many were married to other men at the time JS married them?
 How did he come to marry them, and his other wives?
 16. What pressure was the federal government putting on the church due to Mormons practicing polygamy, and in what year?
 17. When was polygamy renounced?
 Is polygamy still a doctrine of the church?